kubernetes/kubernetes/test/cmd/README.md

 ...
 ```

-Please keep the order of the source list alphabetical.
+Please keep the source list in alphabetical order.